Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 The interview will be conducted with Informatiehuis Water (IHW).
 They are responsible for standards in the water industry.
 The water industry has a convenience API known as Digitale Delta API.
 This makes IHW relevant and knowledgeable, and therefore a suitable candidate.
 We will interview John Maaskant, who is advisor on data and information management with IHW.
 He is also affiliated with the Dutch waterauthority (Rijkswaterstaat).

 We have identified the following questions:
 - Introduction.
-Explain the OGC standards (if required) and give a quick demo with the QGis client.
+Explain the OGC standards (if required) and give a quick demo with the QGIS client.
 - Question #1: Does the addition of the OGC API Features implementation provide any benefit for collaboration in your industry?
 - Question #2: Is it feasible to add an OGC implementation to the supported standards?
 This question must be approached from multiple perspectives (economical, social, organizational, cultural, etc)
 - Question #3 (if applicable): Why is it not feasible?